AdobeDocs/experience-platform.en/help/datastreams/configure-dynamic-datastream.md

     ![Image of the datastreams user interface showing the dynamic configuration rule.](assets/configure-dynamic-datastream/drag-resources.png)

-1. In the **[!UICONTROL Configuration]** section, toggle the service name on or off, depending on whether you want the data to be sent to this service, based on the rules that you define.
-If you turn the toggle off, the rule is disabled and all data will be sent to the upstream service.
+1. In the **[!UICONTROL Configuration]** section, toggle the services that you want to enable or disable for each rule, depending on whether you want the data to be sent to each service.
+If you turn the toggle off, the rule is disabled and *all data* will be sent to the upstream service.

     ![Image of the datastreams user interface showing the dynamic configuration rule.](assets/configure-dynamic-datastream/enable-service.png)